Sanix-Darker/ansible_learn/README.md

 sudo firewall-cmd --list-all
 ```

-TO generate the ansible vault password, we just need to run :
+To generate the ansible vault password, we just need to run :
 ```bash
 echo "root" > password.txt
 ansible-vault encrypt ./password.txt # to encrypt the password